openedx/.github/.github/ISSUE_TEMPLATE/blank-issue.md

 ---
-name: 📝 Blank Issue
+name: 📝 Blank Issue (Reponse not guaranteed!)
-about: Submit an issue relating to this repository
+about: Record an established issue relating to this repository.
+In order to increase the likelihood of getting a reponse, we highly recommend cross-posting the issue to the community forum (linked below).
 title: ''
 labels: ''
 assignees: ''